 I think it is smart to have a rough plan in your head for when you plan to eat stuff.
-But I strongly recommend overpreparing and having more food in case you get hungrier.
+But I strongly recommend overpreparing and having more food if you get hungrier.
 This will likely take some trial and error over multiple competitions.

-If this starts in the morning at say 10am, it will likely go through until 3pm.
+If this starts in the morning at say 10am, it will could go through until 3pm.

 If you follow a pretty standard meal pattern, you are likely to have at least one solid meal in that timeframe on a regular non-comp day.
 So basically I would likely pack quite a few snack options as well as at least one meal.

-Obviously you should only pick foods that you have consistently but lets pick some options as an example.
+Obviously, you should only pick foods that you have consistently but let us pick some options as an example.
 For most people I like to limit the options a bit and have more of the same foods, assuming they are foods that are digested well.

-On the day you could pack something like 2x pieces of fruit, 2x Powerades, 1x tub of pre-workout, 2x tubs of yoghurt, 2x muesli bars, some lollies.
+On the day you could pack something like 2x pieces of fruit, 2x Powerades, 1x tub of pre-workout, 1x tub of yoghurt, 2x muesli bars, some lollies.
 In addition to that you could add a meal that is made up of 2 cups of cooked rice, 150-200g lean meat, ½-1 cup of vegetables and whatever you like added for flavour.